 Strengthening community-based management of coastal fisheries

-To help conserve fish habitats and populations for Pacific Islanders, Conservation International is implementing a people-centered fishery improvement model.
+To help conserve coastal fish habitats and stocks for Pacific Islanders, Conservation International is implementing a people-centered fishery improvement model.
 Our approach harnesses the capacity of local communities and incorporates recommended governance reforms.

 Diversifying the use of tuna to improve food security and livelihoods